Legal Language Institute

 Responding to the educational needs and demands of the many applicants to LL.M.
 Programs for Foreign-Trained Lawyers who are interested in studying law in the United States, Brooklyn Law School is pleased to offer its summer course in legal English.
 Even those students with very high TOEFL scores would benefit from a dedicated immersion in legal English prior to the start of their U.S. law degree program.
-This intensive training in language in an intensive four-week course will give students an advantage in their U.S. legal studies.
+This intensive training in language in an intensive three-week or four-week course will give students an advantage in their U.S. legal studies.

 Although we anticipate that most students will be foreign-trained lawyers enrolled in U.S. LL.M. programs that will begin in August, the course is open to all students and practitioners with adequate proficiency in English who want to improve their skills in legal English.